Science of People - Logo

 Dr. Gary Chapman wrote The 5 Love Languages back in 1992.
 In that now-famous work, he coined the term “love languages” to explain the fundamentally different ways we express and receive love.
 But the love languages aren’t just for romance!
 You can use the love languages to appreciate people in business, to support friends, and to show a partner you care.

-Watch our video to learn the five love languages and how to improve your relationship’s communication:
+Watch our video to learn more about the five appreciation languages:

 Take the Quiz